mjjstockman/hull-college/TESTING.md

 ## Automated Testing

 ### Code Validation
-The [W3C Markup Validator](https://validator.w3.org/) service was used to validate the `HTML` code used.
+The [W3C Markup Validator](https://validator.w3.org/) service was used to validate the HTML.

 **Results:**